Kurniaharun/veo3gen/DEPLOYMENT.md

 ```

 ## Environment Variables
-- `GEMINI_API_KEY`: Your Google Gemini API key for VEO video generation
+- `GEMINI_API_KEY`: Your Google Gemini API key for VEO video generation (already configured in code)

 ## Notes
 - The app will automatically build and start on Heroku
-- Make sure to set the `GEMINI_API_KEY` environment variable in Heroku dashboard
+- API key is already configured in the code (no need to set environment variables)
 - The app uses Express server to serve the React build files
 - No localhost port configuration is needed for production